devpro/withywoods/README.md

   - `ObjectIdToStringConverter` and `StringToObjectIdConverter`: AutoMapper converters

 - How to use it:
-  - Reference `Devpro.Withywoods.Dal.MongoDb` NuGet package
+  - Reference `Withywoods.Dal.MongoDb` NuGet package
   - Implement `IMongoDbConfiguration` interface (let's call it MyCustomConfiguration
   - Use the extension to register all needed types: